TimB44/class/spec.md

 ```

 Shadowing is always illegal in JPL: it is a compile time error to bind
-a name that is already visible from the current scope, including a
+a name that is already visible from the current scope.
+Thus, no JPL
-type alias.
-Thus, no JPL program can contain two functions with the
+program can contain two functions with the same name, and it is always
-same name, and it is always an error to introduce a function with the
+an error to introduce a function with the same name as a built-in
-same name as a built-in function.
-It is not even legal to have a
+function.
+It is not even legal to have a function-scoped variable with
-function-scoped variable with the same name as a global.
+the same name as a global.
+However, two different functions can each
+have a local with the same name, so scoping still matters.

 ### Errors